-- ▶ Avoid all personal contact, including inhalation. - ▶ Wear protective clothing when risk of exposure occurs. - ▶ Use in a well-ventilated area. - Safe handling - Prevent concentration in hollows and sumps. - ▶ DO NOT enter confined spaces until atmosphere has been checked. - ▶ DO NOT allow material to contact humans, exposed food or food utensils. - ► Avoid contact with incompatible materials. - ▶ When handling, DO NOT eat, drink or smoke.
+- Limit all unnecessary personal contact.

+- Wear protective clothing when risk of exposure occurs.

+- ▶ Use in a well-ventilated area.

+- Safe handling

+- Avoid contact with incompatible materials.

+- ▶ When handling, DO NOT eat, drink or smoke

+- Keep containers securely sealed when not in use.

+- Avoid physical damage to containers.

+- Always wash hands with soap and water after handling.